 Like everything in life it’s all about balance.
 Too much or little of anything can become problematic.
 I personally try to eat healthy more often than not, but if i do munch out on not so good for you foods i am sure to have a couple days of extra exercise, water and healthy foods to counter act it.posted over 2 years ago

 Work out at least three times a week and maintain a healthy diet(: Breakfast, Snack, Lunch, Snack, Dinner and you’re set!
 Trust me(: Drink and eat lots and lots of protein too!
-And water!posted almost 2 years ago
+And water!posted about 2 years ago

 Don’t stop eating, just eat better.
 More vegetables, more fruit, search about it and I’m sure you’ll find at least one vegetable/fruit you like.
 Then try to eat it many times in the week, instead of eating something unhealthy.posted over 1 year ago